 The meme to the right highlights this risk beautifully.
 The little guy holding dollars may feel safe, but his wealth is trending steadily downwards, and that slope downwards is only growing steeper as the rate of inflation rises.

 Notice the little guy holding bitcoin though, he has a much more volatile road, but over long periods of time, his purchasing power has increased.
 If a citizen in one of these emerging markets is lucky enough to have some disposable income to invest, then Bitcoin would be the better option over stablecoins to protect their wealth from currency debasement over the long term because Bitcoin is impossible to debase

-Earlier this month, the Federal Reserve posted charts to their website that inadvertently highlighted how Bitcoin’s deflationary nature allows it to protect purchasing power better than fiat currencies over the long term.
-The charts were meant to show how how Bitcoin’s volatility makes it unsuitable for investors, but when you zoom out, Bitcoin’s strengths are clear as day.
+Earlier this month, the Federal Reserve posted charts to its website that inadvertently highlighted how Bitcoin’s deflationary nature allows it to protect purchasing power better than fiat currencies over the long term.
+The charts were meant to show how Bitcoin’s volatility makes it unsuitable for investors, but when you zoom out, Bitcoin’s strengths are clear as day.